abhishekyana/speech-enhancement-with-cnns/README.md

-# speech-enhancement-with-cnns
+# Speech Enhancement With CNNs:
-Speech Enhancement With CNNs: PyTorch code with Pretrained model.
+### PyTorch code with Pretrained model.

 1. Clone the repo. `git clone https://github.com/abhishekyana/speech-enhancement-with-cnns` and cd into it.
 1. Install all the requirements mentioned in the `requirements.txt`